 Once the role of a politician had been to represent their voters to government – to communicate the will of the grassroots upwards.
 Now their job was to communicate the inconvenient realities of the globalised world back down the line.
 As the failures of the centrist consensus grew in number, the electorate lost its willingness to listen to these lectures.
 Huge political opportunities opened for populists.

 The growth of European institutions also increased political instability.
 Europe increasingly found itself in the condition of “Post-Democracy” – “you could change the people at the top, but you couldn’t really change the policies”.
-The development of European institutions had taken many policy options of the table for national politicians but failed to replace national democracy at the European level.
+The development of European institutions had taken many policy options off the table for national politicians, but failed to replace national democracy at the European level.
 Rather than raising democracy from the national to the European level, it had instead eliminated it.
 European integration created a growing ‘democratic deficit’.

 Although the European Community retained the rituals of democracy in the form of elections to the European parliament, the substance was missing.
 The most important issues were scarcely debated at all.
 Most political divisions lay between nations rather than within them.
 For instance, all political parties in the UK oppose the Common Agricultural Policy, while all political parties in France support it.
 During a European election the pros and cons of CAP are debated neither in the UK nor in France.
 There are very few voices in favour of a European “transfer union” in German politics.
 There is almost unanimous support for a European transfer union in Greece.
 Without a shared forum in which to debate these issues, democratic control evaporates.
 Instead power is exercised through the interplay of elites in back-rooms in Berlin, Frankfurt, Brussels, and Paris.